encode/django-rest-framework/docs/api-guide/authentication.md

 If you're using an AJAX style API with SessionAuthentication, you'll need to make sure you include a valid CSRF token for any "unsafe" HTTP method calls, such as `PUT`, `PATCH`, `POST` or `DELETE` requests.
 See the [Django CSRF documentation][csrf-ajax] for more details.

+## OAuthAuthentication

+This authentication uses [OAuth 1.0](http://tools.ietf.org/html/rfc5849) authentication scheme.
+It depends on optional `django-oauth-plus` and `oauth2` packages.
+In order to make it work you must istall these packages and add `oauth_provider` (from `django-oauth-plus`) to your `INSTALLED_APPS`:

+    INSTALLED_APPS = (
+        #(...)
+        `oauth_provider`,
+    )

+OAuthAuthentication class provides only token verification and signature validation for requests.
+It doesn't provide authorization flow for your clients.
+You still need to implement your own views for accessing and authorizing Reqest/Access Tokens.
+This is because there are many different OAuth flows in use.
+Almost always they require end-user interaction, and most likely this is what you want to design yourself.

+Luckily `django-oauth-plus` provides simple foundation for classic 'three-legged' oauth flow, so if it is what you need please refer to [its documentation](http://code.larlet.fr/django-oauth-plus/wiki/Home).
+This documentation will provide you also information about how to work with supplied models and change basic settings.

 # Custom authentication

 To implement a custom authentication scheme, subclass `BaseAuthentication` and override the `.authenticate(self, request)` method.
 The method should return a two-tuple of `(user, auth)` if authentication succeeds, or `None` otherwise.